 DeSoto State Park

 Looking for a scenic spot with a history attached?
 DeSoto State Park is a beautiful, rustic park with almost a century of continuing history.
 Originally built by the Civilian Conservation Corps in the 1930’s, this park takes the best of the southern mountains and makes it accessible to all ages.
 Over 3,500 acres of scarcely developed land makes this one spot not to miss for the more adventurous or those who want more of a quiet getaway.

 DeSoto holds plenty of things to do – from river kayaking and fishing to rock climbing and bouldering, and from wildlife tracking to hiking.
+See the difference between kayak and canoe to give you more options.
 The wildflowers in the park are well known and enthusiasts will be pleased with the variety.
 The park also features a nature center, CCC museum, 25 miles of trails, and interpretive programming.

 There are several options for camping here that range from all out comfort to all out roughin’ it.
 While the park offers lodging like motel rooms and rentable chalets and cabins, they also offer improved campsites with coin op laundry and showers.
 Wall tent campsites are available, as well as primitive tent sites for car campers.
 Finally, two backcountry sites are available for backpacking groups of up to six people.

 Fishing is one of America’s greatest pastimes – well, really one of the world’s.
 That’s why Lake Martin, which is home to dozens of fish species like crappie, striped bass, and bluegill, is such a hot destination.
 Wind Creek State Park allows public access to almost 1,500 acres of shoreline on Lake Martin, allowing for fishing and all other types of recreation on its scenic waters.